 A traditional Andalusian meal is picadillo soup, especially in Sevillian cuisine.
 This soup has the same name as the sauce used to marinate fresh prawns because the ingredients in both mixtures have to be cut very small.

-Recipes for Christmas like this one require a lot of time for preparation; however, the result will be worthy.
+Recipes for Christmas like this one require a lot of time for preparation; however, the result will be worth it.

-This is a Spanish Christmas food that is very savory and nutritious.
+This is one of the Spanish Christmas recipes that is very savory and nutritious.

 Get the recipe: Andalusian Picadillo Soup Recipe